-In counseling, I often see “values” as a very powerful tool to guide people’s actions and behaviors.
+In counseling, we often see “values” as a very powerful tool to guide people’s actions and behaviors.

 Values around justice and equality.